ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Introduction

 \section{Introduction}

-A perfect hash function (PHF) is a collision-free mapping from a set $S$ of $n$ keys to the first $m$ integers.
-If $m=n$, the function is called a \emph{minimal} perfect hash function (MPHF) and forms a bijection between $S$ and $[n]$.
-Minimal perfect hashing is a key ingredient in many compact data structures.
-For example, it can be used to implement hash tables with guaranteed constant access time \cite{fredman1984storing}, updatable retrieval data structures \cite{MSSZ14}, and approximate membership data structures \cite{fan2014cuckoo,bender2018bloom}.
-The space lower bound is $n\log_2 e$ bits and can be achieved by a simple brute-force technique which samples $e^n \approx 2.718^n$ random hash functions in expectation and stores the index of the first function that is minimal perfect.
+A perfect hash function (PHF) maps a set of $N$ keys to the first $M$ integers without collisions.
+If $M=N$, the hash function is called \emph{minimal} perfect (MPHF) and is a bijection between the keys and the first $N$ integers $[N]$.
+Minimal perfect hashing has many applications.
+For example, it can be used to implement static hash tables with guaranteed constant access time \cite{fredman1984storing}.
+Storing only payload data in the hash table cells, we obtain an updatable retrieval data structure \cite{MSSZ14}, and storing only fingerprints \cite{fan2014cuckoo,bender2018bloom}, we obtain an approximate membership data structure.
+The hashes can also be used as small identifiers of the input keys \cite{botelho2007perfect}, which are more efficient to deal with than large and complex keys.
+Finally, there is a range of applications in bioinformatics \cite{chapman2011meraculous,chen2013hybrid,chikhi2016compacting,almodaresi2018space} and text indexing \cite{belazzougui2014alphabet,belazzougui2010fast,Witten:1999}.

-The recently introduced ShockHash \cite{lehmann2023shockhash} is a fast approach to minimal perfect hashing.
-It samples a pair of hash functions and tries to find a mapping such that each input key is assigned to one of its two candidate positions.
-In graph terminology, ShockHash samples random graphs until one of them can be oriented such that each node has indegree $1$.
-The paper shows that in expectation, about $(e/2)^n \approx 1.359^n$ graphs need to be sampled, so storing the hash function seed needs about $n\log_2(e) - n$ bits.
-ShockHash then stores a $1$-bit retrieval data structure, mapping each key to the choice between its two candidate positions, taking about $n$ bits.
+\myparagraph{Related Work.} There is a lower bound of about $N\log_2 e\approx 1.44N$ bits needed to represent an MPHF.
+There is also a theoretical construction matching this bound that runs in linear time and allows constant query time \cite{HagTho01}.
+However, this construction does not work for realistic $N<2^{150}$ \cite{botelho2013practical}, so that (minimal) perfect hashing remains an interesting topic for algorithm engineering.
+A long sequence of previous work has developed a range of practical approaches with different space-time tradeoffs.